MrXL

 First, install the calyx-py library.

 The MrXL implementation is in Python and uses Flit.
-Install Flit (pip install flit or similar), and then type the following after changing your directory to frontend/mrxl:
+Install Flit (pip install flit or similar), and then type the following after changing your directory to frontends/mrxl:

 flit install --symlink